Delegated Classification: Min-budget contract design -- deferred proofs

 \end{definition}

-In words, $s_i$ is the probability to get an outcome at or above crossing-point $j^*$ according to $f_i$.
+In words, $s_i$ is the probability to get an outcome at or above crossing-point $j^*$ according to outcome distribution $F_i$.
 From an economic perspective, for every action $i\in[n]$, $s_i$ is the agent's probability to receive any nonzero payment from choosing action $i$, if the contract is designed by restricting the action-space to actions $\Set{n-1,n}$.
-Note however that the definition of $s_i$ does not require solving the contract problem for actions $\Set{n-1,n}$.
+Note however that the definition of $s_i$ only depends on the outcome distribution $F_{ij}$, and does not require solving the contract design problem.